PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Datasets

 \textbf{Document Ranking Data Analysis.} We first conduct a systematic evaluation across all document types in FinAgentBench.
 Table~\ref{tab:document_ranking} summarizes the distribution of document types across ranking positions.
-Documents such as 10-K and Earnings Transcripts appear more frequently in higher ranks, while 8-K filings are more evenly distributed across lower ranks.
-This suggests that different document types vary in information density and relevance, which may influence retrieval difficulty in downstream tasks.
-Table~\ref{tab:top_keywords_desc} shows the six most frequent keywords found in Rank 1 documents for each type, after removing stopwords.
-DEF 14A filings are dominated by high-ratio keywords such as \textit{dependency} and \textit{concentration}, while 8-K filings focus more on compensation-related terms.
-10-Q filings contain lower keyword ratios, reflecting greater variation in language use.
-In contrast, Earnings Transcripts and DEF 14A documents show stronger keyword concentration, suggesting that certain document types have more distinctive language patterns that can help guide retrieval.
-These findings highlight how differences in vocabulary and document relevance can affect ranking performance and point to the need for adaptive retrieval strategies.
+Documents such as 10-K and 8-K appear more frequently in higher and lower ranks respectively, suggesting that document types vary in information density and relevance.
+Table~\ref{tab:top_keywords_desc} shows the six most frequent keywords found in Rank~1 documents for each type.
+These differences in vocabulary concentration across document types highlight the need for adaptive retrieval strategies; a detailed keyword analysis is provided in Appendix~\ref{sec:keyword_analysis}.

 \textbf{Chunk Ranking Data Analysis.} We conducted a frequency analysis to better understand chunk-level characteristics in the dataset.
-As shown in Figure~\ref{fig:token_count_comparison}, relevant chunks are generally longer and more information dense than irrelevant ones.
-The wider interquartile ranges and higher maximum values, along with the long-tail distribution, indicate substantial variability in chunk length.
-This suggests that a dynamic retrieval and ranking method is needed to handle both typical and unusually long chunks to avoid truncation and processing inefficiencies.
+As shown in Figure~\ref{fig:token_count_comparison}, relevant chunks are generally more information dense than irrelevant ones.
+The wider interquartile range (IQR) and higher maximum values, along with the long-tail distribution, suggest that adaptive retrieval methods are needed to handle substantial variability in chunk length.
 Moreover, the relatively small proportion of relevant chunks highlights the fine-grained and selective nature of financial retrieval.
-Hence, these findings indicate that models should focus on reasoning with information-rich chunks while using adaptive strategies to manage large variations in chunk length and maintain ranking accuracy.
+Overall, our EDA shows that relevant answers are concentrated in specific document types and in a small minority of information-dense chunks, requiring models to reason and manage large variations in chunk length.

+\textbf{FiQA-2018 and FinanceBench.} We performed EDA on FiQA-2018 and FinanceBench to examine relevance sparsity, query-document length characteristics, and lexical regularities that influence retrieval difficulty.
+Comprehensive analyses are deferred to Appendix~\ref{sec:fiqa_analysis} and Appendix~\ref{sec:financebench_analysis}.